VXsz/ReKick/README.md

 `rekick.exe --url ""`

 (Put your VOD url inside the quotas)
+If you are on older windows termainls (like windows 10 cmd) instead of Windows Terminal, use `--simple-progress` and `--no-emoji` for non-garbled output.

 The only required flag is the full URL to the Kick VOD.
 This will create a new folder (e.g., channelname_12345678-a1c2-...) in the current directory containing the VOD, chat logs, and emotes.